 The City of Greyhawk, known as the "Gem of the Flanaess", is largest city in the Greyhawk campaign world.
 Located on the shores of the Selintan River, it is a center of trade and learning, and therefore a magnet for adventurers.

-Below you will find two maps based on the redesigned City of Greyhawk I produced for Wizards of the Coasts' RPGA Living Greyhawk Campaign that was included as poster insert in Living Greyhawk Journal Issue #2 (LGJ#2).
+Below you will find two maps based on the redesigned City of Greyhawk I produced for Wizards of the Coasts' RPGA Living Greyhawk Campaign, based on the original map created by Diesel for the CoG Boxed Set.
+My map was included as a poster insert in Living Greyhawk Journal Issue #2 (LGJ#2).
 The first is a java-scripted locator map for the various locations around the city.
 The second is an undercity map showing the sewers and secret tunnels that snake beneath the city.
 Hover your mouse cursor over various locations on the maps (marked with red dots), and labels will pop up (if you have java enabled on your web browser).

 The location numbering used here corresponds to my Map Key from LGJ#2, which differs slightly from previous publications in both individual location number and the boundaries of the quarters.
 The prefix letter (such as C1) refers to the city quarter.
 A = Artisans' Quarter, C = Clerkburg, F = Foreign Quarter, G = Garden Quarter, H = High Quarter, R = River Quarter, S = Slum Quarter, and T = Thieves' Quarter.
 In addition, CG = City Gates, O = City Outskirts, ST = Shacktown, and W = Wharves or Dock Quarter.